Code Clone Detection via an AlphaFold-Inspired Framework: AlphaCC

 Raw token sequences lack the structural information necessary for deep semantic understanding.
 To address this, we design the Token Semantic Enhancer, which enriches token sequences into semantically enhanced representations through \emph{multiple sequence alignment of code} (Code MSA), enabling the model to better capture the underlying intent and functionality of the code.

-\textbf{Codebase Preparation.} To construct Code MSAs for token sequences, a large-scale and high-quality codebase is required.
+\textbf{Codebase Preparation.} To construct Code MSAs for token sequences, a large-scale codebase is required.
 As our experimental datasets (see Section~\ref{eval}) involve programs written in \texttt{Java} and \texttt{C}, we build separate codebases for each language.
 Specifically, we collect their top 10,000 GitHub repositories, ranked by the \textit{criticality score}, which reflects a project's overall impact and importance~\cite{criticalityscore, dou2024cc2vec}.
 Since the target datasets are function-level, we parse all source code from these repositories into individual functions.
 This results in a total of 68,093,823 functions for \texttt{Java} and 129,219,483 functions for \texttt{C}.

-To obtain vector representations of tokens, we employ \textit{Word2Vec}~\cite{mikolov2013efficient}, a widely adopted and computationally efficient embedding technique.
-Compared to large language models, \textit{Word2Vec} offers a lightweight and practical alternative for unsupervised token representation learning.
-All source code, including that from the experimental datasets and the constructed codebases, is first tokenized using \textit{javalang}\cite{javalang} for \texttt{Java} and \textit{pycparser}\cite{pycparser} for \texttt{C}.
-The resulting tokens are then used to train the \textit{Word2Vec} model, which generates embedding vectors for individual tokens.

-\textbf{Construction of Code MSA.} Inspired by AlphaFold’s use of Multiple Sequence Alignment (MSA) to reveal conserved evolutionary patterns in proteins, we introduce \emph{multiple sequence alignment of code} (Code MSA) to uncover shared structural patterns across syntactically diverse code implementations.
-As shown in Figure~\ref{msa_construction}, for each input code fragment, we employ an efficient $N$-gram-based similarity search to retrieve four lexically similar token sequences from a candidate group. $N$-gram is adopted for its simplicity and efficiency in capturing recurring token subsequences, a key feature of code clones~\cite{smith2009detecting, martinez2024source, nakagawa2021nil}.
-Each sequence is represented using $5$-grams and compared via cosine similarity.
+\textbf{Construction of Code MSA.} Inspired by AlphaFold’s use of \emph{multiple sequence alignment} (MSA) to reveal conserved evolutionary patterns in proteins, we introduce \emph{multiple sequence alignment of code} (Code MSA) to uncover shared structural patterns across syntactically diverse code implementations.
+As shown in Figure~\ref{msa_construction}, for each input code fragment, we employ an efficient $N$-gram-based similarity search to retrieve lexically similar token sequences. $N$-gram is adopted for its simplicity and efficiency in capturing recurring token subsequences, a key feature of code clones~\cite{smith2009detecting, martinez2024source, nakagawa2021nil}.
+It serves as a lightweight and scalable retrieval method to ensure efficient candidate alignment and broad contextual coverage.
+Following previous methods~\cite{nakagawa2021nil}, each sequence is represented using $5$-grams and compared via cosine similarity to retrieve the top-$k$ most similar sequences.
 To ensure uniformity, all sequences are standardized to a fixed length.
-For shorter codebase sequences, we incorporate surrounding code as contextual padding.
-Prior work has demonstrated that such context provides crucial information for understanding the purpose and behavior of a code fragment~\cite{cheng2022keyword, zhang2024review, bansal2021project}.
 All retrieved token sequences, together with the original sequence, constitute a Code MSA.

 This procedure enriches the model's input by expanding it from a single implementation to a diverse set of representative patterns.
 For instance, when comparing recursive and iterative versions of a greatest common divisor (GCD) function, Code MSA provides multiple structurally similar examples from both approaches.
 By aligning these variations, the model learns to abstract the core computational logic, such as modulo operations and base case conditions.
 Simultaneously, it ignores superficial syntactic variations like variable names or control constructs.
 This enables a more robust understanding of functional semantics.